MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-task.md

 9. (Optional) Change the selected filters or add new filters to further refine the group.

 10. Select **Validate**.
-After validation completes, you'll see results with applicable warnings, such as:
+After validation completes, you'll see results with any applicable warnings, such as:

     ![Validation warnings](../images/wpa/tutorials/three-warnings.png)